-The following are the deliverables during the five year project:
+The following are the deliverables during the six year project:

-- 1. By 2024 a total of 160 Emergency Operation Center personnel from the eight counties impacted by Gulf Triumph funds will be trained and certified through workshops and learning by doing activities on how to coordinate logistics procedures during an emergency. - 2.
-By 2024 the project will enroll 40 students in AS degrees and train them in the use of advance emergency techniques to complement their degree with additional certifications. - 3.
-By 2024 the project will provide 125 certificates of completion to first responders and Non-Governmental Organizations emergency personnel in Advance Emergency Techniques (AET) and CERT certifications offered throughout the five year project.
+- 1. By 2025 a total of 160 Emergency Operation Center, Law Enforcement, Fire, and EMS personnel from the eight counties impacted by Gulf Triumph funds will be trained and certified through workshops and learning by doing activities on how to coordinate logistics procedures during an emergency. - 2.
+By 2025 the project will enroll 40 students in AS degrees and train them in the use of advance emergency techniques to complement their degree with additional certifications. - 3.
+By 2025 the project will provide 125 federal certificates of completion to first responders and Non-Governmental Organizations/Volunteers emergency personnel in Advance Emergency Techniques (AET) and CERT certifications offered throughout the six year project.
 The workshops are: - a.
-CERT Emergency Communications Module
+CERT Emergency Communications Module - b.

-- b.
 CERT Tools for Leadership Success Module - c.
 CERT Traffic and Crowd Management Module - d.
 Flood Response for CERTs - e.
 CERT Firefighter Rehab - f.
 CERT Exercise Swaps - g.
 CERT Program Manager Course - h.
 CERT Train-the-Trainer Course - i.
 CERT Basic Training Instructor Unit 3: Disaster Medical Operations Part I - j.
 CERT Basic Training Instructor Unit 4: Disaster Medical Operations Part II - k.
 CERT Basic Training Unit 5: Light Search and Rescue Operations - 1.
 CERT Basic Training Unit 7: Disaster Psychology - m.
-CERT Basic Training Unit 8: Terrorism and CERT - 4.
-By 2024 a total of 750 professionals will be impacted through updated techniques and resources offered through an annual conference. - 5.
-By 2024 a total of 250 professionals, two groups of 25 participants per year (50), will be impacted through CAPE Industry Certifications essential to prepare skilled professionals to support the region in case of an emergency.
-The following is a list of the suggested topics that will be offered throughout the five year project: - a.
-CAPE Small UAS Safety Certification - b.
-CAPE Visual Line of Sight Systems Operator (VSO) - c.
-CAPE 911 Public Safety Tele communicator - d.
-CAPE FAA Ground School - e.
-CAPE STARS GIS Technician - f.
-CAPE SPACE Geospatial Certification
+CERT Basic Training Unit 8: Terrorism and CERT

+- 4. By 2025 a total of 750 professionals will be impacted through updated techniques and resources offered through a conference annually. - 5.
+By 2025 a total of 400 professionals will be impacted through CAPE Industry Certifications essential to prepare skilled professionals to support the region in case of an emergency.
+The following is a list of the suggested topics that will be offered throughout the six year project: